avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/DR/README.md

 - A **Auto Scaling Group** to matain the availability of Sonarqube server.
 - A **S3**  Bucket to store Sonarqube Backup.
 - **PostgreSQL cluster** to provide High Availability in database server.
+> [!Note]
+> CIDR blocks, security groups, NACLs, and subnets are labeled with shorthand notations for simplicity.

 <img title="HA Sonarqube" alt="HA Sonarqube AWS " src="./HA+DR-Sonarqube.drawio (2).svg">

 | Component  | Details